kaermorhen97/Artificial-Intelligence-class/README.md

 ## HomeWork2:
 1. Using BFS (Breadth First Search), UCS (Uniform Cost Search), DFS (Depth-First Search), Greedy Search (Greedy best-first Search), and A-star search algorithmsh to find out possible solutions of Magic square.
 2. Find the route of each solution.
 3. Finde the expanded nodes of each solution and time requirement to solve.

+## Final Exam
+1. ***K***-Nearest Neighbors algorithm for regression to predict the weights of new samples.
+2. Utilizing Euclidian and Manhattan distances.